Two Decades Of Criminal Defense Experience

 A criminal conviction can change the course of your life forever.
 A conviction can result in a damaged reputation, heavy fines, time behind bars and lost relationships, so you want to be sure that you are doing everything you can to protect your rights, freedom and future.
-The first step in defending your best interests during your criminal defense case is contacting a lawyer who is capable of standing up to your legal needs.
+The first step in defending your best interests during your case is contacting a Clearwater criminal defense attorney who is capable of standing up to your legal needs.

 At the Finkelstein Firm, P.A., in Clearwater, I proudly fight for clients throughout Florida against their criminal charges.
 My name is Jenna Finkelstein, and whether you are facing a misdemeanor or felony charge, I am prepared to build a defense strategy that you can count on.